smgaya/codemosey/README.md

-* Here is sample codeigniter app *
+* Here is sample codeigniter app
+* am in moses